skyvers/Aged-care/_pages/chapter3.md

 #### Resident List

-The Resident list shows the details of each resident, according to the attributes we defined when creating the Aged care application.
+The Resident list shows the details of each resident, according to the attributes we defined when creating the Aged Care application.

 So that we can control exactly what is shown in the list, we will define a query and specify what columns are shown and in which order.
 To do this we add a query definition to the agedCare module (as shown below).